 You should leave the conditioner for an even longer time if your hair is somehow damaged or dry.
-In this way, the conditioner acts like a mask.
+By doing this, the conditioner acts like a mask.
 You can now wash off, dry out, and style your hair as before.
-Resultantly, you feel that you can do well with less amount of styling product as the hair is less arid and more receptive.
+Resultantly, you’ll be able to do well with less amount of styling product as the hair is less arid and more receptive.

 Apply A Suitable Clarifying Shampoo Once Every Fortnight Or Month

 Buildup from conditioner, styling products, or sweat is unavoidable, regardless of whether you Co-Wash, or shampoo your hair.
 You can decide how frequently you should clarify your hair based on your experiments.

-Mostly, once every fortnight or month would do fine without causing your hair to dry.
-If you still feel your hair weighed down with a biweekly clarifying, you should alternate between shampooing and Co-Washing, as needed.
+Mostly, once every fortnight or month would do fine without causing your hair to dry out.
+If you still feel your hair is weighed down with a biweekly clarifying, you should alternate between shampooing and Co-Washing, as needed.

 This way, you harness the advantages of Co-Washing with improved hair volume.

 Who Should Avoid Co-Washing?

-People with straight and fine hair do not need to give Co-Washing a try.
-Also, the ones who have dermatitis or oily scalp should stay away from the procedure.
+People with straight and fine hair do not need to try Co-Washing.
+Also, the ones who have dermatitis or oily scalp should stay away from this procedure.

 As the stylists say; Co-Washing alone cannot correctly cure either condition.
 In these conditions, Jeannette Graf, a dermatologist based in New York City, suggests you follow your regular shampoo-then-conditioning hair care routine.